YEPDEKU/YEPDEKU/README.md

 <h2>About me ♝ </h2>

-I am an austrian programmer who is working with C# and Javascript, I also like messing around with Brainfuck.
+I am an austrian programmer who is working with C# and Nextjs, I also like messing around with Brainfuck.

-Besides programming my hobbies are playing chess, csgo and listening to Hip-Hop/Rap where my favorite artists are [Rakim](https://open.spotify.com/artist/3PyWEKLWI0vHPmoNrIX0QE?si=J5ASplswSu-Yy_Y_Hp70wQ), [Kollegah](https://open.spotify.com/artist/6gto7HVNhu4ARE3P3g8Y5Y?si=IPFnyH_ORq2DiolgofOY2w) and [Nas](https://open.spotify.com/artist/20qISvAhX20dpIbOOzGK3q?si=V85oGDdLR2Kmc3YW-8T4jw)
+Besides programming my hobbies are playing chess, csgo and listening to Hip-Hop/Rap where my favorite artists is[Kollegah](https://open.spotify.com/artist/6gto7HVNhu4ARE3P3g8Y5Y?si=IPFnyH_ORq2DiolgofOY2w)

 You can find me on [![Twitter][1.2]][1]